Colgate-Palmolive (CL). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Memberships and Peers: CL is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+Memberships and Peers: CL is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
 The company's peer group includes: Procter & Gamble Co.
-(PG) with a 3.3% yield, Kimberly-Clark Corporation (KMB) with a 4.1% yield and Clorox Corporation (CLX) with a 3.7% yield.
+(PG) with a 3.1% yield, Kimberly-Clark Corporation (KMB) with a 3.4% yield and Clorox Corporation (CLX) with a 3.1% yield.

-Conclusion: CL earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks CL as a 4 Star-Strong stock.
+Conclusion: CL did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks CL as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 7.4%.
-This dividend growth rate is significantly lower than the 11.8% used in this analysis, thus providing a margin of safety.
-CL has a risk rating of 1.25 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.6%.
+This dividend growth rate is only slightly lower than the 9.5% used in this analysis, thus providing no margin of safety.
+CL has a risk rating of 1.75 which classifies it as a Medium risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long CL (2.1% of my Dividend Growth Portfolio) and also held positions in PG, KMB and CLX. .
+Full Disclosure: At the time of this writing, I held no position in CL (0.0% of my Dividend Growth Portfolio).
+I hold positions in PG and KMB.
 See a list of all my dividend growth holdings here.